Not just the market. Not just the plate. But the whole journey?

 The Ecosystem Connection:

-nutrient cycles.
+- They influence nutrient cycles.

 Challenges and Conservation Efforts:

-- Education and Graduation Level
+- Education level.

-- Experience and Expertise Level
+- Experience and skills.

-- Shift work.
+- Shift timings.

 Jobs in Fisheries